 - 1. A bachelor's or master's degree in chemistry from an accredited university or its equivalent, with a minimum general grade point average of 2.80 (or 3.00 in chemistry courses) in a scale of 0 to 4.00.
 Applicants within a field other than Chemistry may be evaluated on an individual basis. - 2.
-A score of 2.0 or higher in the analytical section of the Graduate Record Examination (GRE). - 3.
 Proficiency in Spanish and English.
 If there are deficiencies in either one of the languages the student must take remedial courses when they enter the program.